-- ERN: Carson, Rachel; Environmental Justice & Environmental Racism; Williams, Terry Tempest - Rachel Carson, Nature Religion Selections.
-See also selections and commentary on Silent Spring.
-Recommended, peruse Under the Sea Wind, about which she ruminated in the hyperlinked selections, or read Preface and The

-Marginal World (pp. 1-7), and The Enduring Sea (pp. 249-50), in The Edge of the Sea (1955), or read widely from The Sea Around Us or Silent Spring (in this, her most famous book, see especially the introductory Fable for Tomorrow (pp. 1-3), and the concluding section, The Other Road pp. 177-97, esp. its concluding two pages).
+ERN: Carson, Rachel; Environmental Justice & Environmental Racism; Williams, Terry Tempest Rachel Carson, Nature Religion Selections, with notes from Professor Taylor; see also selections and commentary on Silent Spring.
+Recommended, peruse Under the Sea Wind, or read Preface and The Marginal World (pp. 1-7), and The Enduring Sea (pp. 249-50), in The Edge of the Sea (1955), or read widely from The Sea Around Us or Silent Spring (in this, her most famous book, see especially the introductory Fable for Tomorrow (pp. 1-3), and the concluding section, The Other Road pp. 177-97, esp. its concluding two pages).

-Kathleen Dean Moore, The Truth of the Barnacles: Rachel Carson and the Moral Significance of Wonder.
+• Kathleen Dean Moore, The Truth of the Barnacles: Rachel Carson and the Moral Significance of Wonder.
 In Rachel Carson: Legacy and Challenge.

-- Rachel Carson's Silent Spring (The American Experience, 1993); available through Canvas. - Lecture by Amanda Nichols on Sylvia Earle and other innovative and influential post-Earth Day women thinker/activists.
+Rachel Carson's Silent Spring (The American Experience, 1993); available through Canvas.